Lonejyc/Lonejyc/README.md

 # Hello 👋, I'm Jocelyn:
-📚 I'm currently studying at the B.U.T M.M.I of Chambéry<br>🧑‍💻 I'm also in apprenticeship at MyRole<br>💙 I love React, TypeScript and Tailwind<br>🏐 I have played volleyball for 6 years and I'm coaching under 18 categories
+📚 I'm currently studying at the Master of Gobelins<br>🧑‍💻 I'm also in apprenticeship at Editions Tissot<br>💙 I love React, TypeScript and Tailwind<br>🏐 I have played volleyball for 6 years and I was coach for under 18 categories.

 ## 🌐 Socials: